-The 25,500 acre Pioneertown Mountains Preserve descends from the high piney 7,800 foot ridges into the Pioneertown Valley.
-The small community of Pioneertown is surrounded by Conservancy-owned volcanic mesas, the Sawtooth Mountains, and preserve lands leading to the San Bernardino National Forest.
+The 25,500-acre Pioneertown Mountains Preserve descends from the high piney 7,800-foot ridges into the Pioneertown Valley.
+The small community of Pioneertown is surrounded by conservancy-owned volcanic mesas, the Sawtooth Mountains, and preserve lands leading to the San Bernardino National Forest.
 The preserve has year-round riparian corridors in Pipes Canyon and Little Morongo Canyons.
-This landscape is an important wildlife corridor between Joshua Tree National Park, the San Bernardino National Forest, and the Big Horn Mountains Bureau of Land Management Wilderness.
+It is an important landscape linkage between Joshua Tree National Park, San Bernardino National Forest, and the Big Horn Mountains Bureau of Land Management Wilderness.

 51010 Pipes Canyon Road

 Pioneertown, CA 92268